rasmuswz/e-mail-service/README.md

 E Mail Service
 ------------------------------------------------------------

-[BitMail Live](https://mail.bitlab.dk) - Try logging in.
+[BitMail Live](https://mail.bitlab.dk) - try logging in.
 When a new user logs in for the first time, (s)he is created.

-[Click here](#deploy-test-build-get) to see how the system is built, tested and deployed.
+[Click here](#deploy-test-build-get) - to see how the system is built, tested and deployed.

+[About the Author](#about-the-author) - a few words about me and web development.

 <img src="docs/images/bitmail.png" alt="BitMail" width="250px"/>Concept and Design